Inventory

 Operational cause: ASN generation is manual or batched, not triggered by the warehouse pick-and-pack event.
 The shipment leaves the warehouse before the ASN is sent.

-Fix: ASN generation is triggered automatically by the pick-and-pack completion in the warehouse system.
+Fix: ASN generation is triggered automatically by pick-and-pack completion in the warehouse system.
 The ASN is sent before the carrier picks up.

 Error 2: ASN/physical mismatch